Biomimicry Design Toolkit

 How can solutions from nature reduce the energy used to cool a building’s interior spaces in the tropics?

-Cue: Biomimicry, the practice to mirror strategies found in nature to solve human design challenges.
+the practice to mirror strategies found in nature to solve human design challenges.
+Biomimicry is an underutilised tool with enormous potential to transform the built environment and its response to rising temperatures.

 In nature, the ‘skins’ of organisms, facilitate such thermoregulation.